Arriving in mid-June

-The Sire: Tyson is a striking young boy out of Grand Champion Am/Cn Ch Snowlion Solo Ascent "Jake" and Snowlion Journey North.
-He is health-tested: prelim OFA good, eyes, PN, PCD, DM, Embark DNA clear.
-Tyson was born from a frozen breeding as his sire Jake was competing in Asia after finishing his Grand Championship in the U.S. Like many singleton pups, Tyson was a precocious pup demonstrating superior intelligence early on.
+The Sire: Snowlion Alone to Everest Tyson is a striking young boy out of Grand Champion Am/Cn Ch Snowlion Solo Ascent "Jake" and Snowlion Journey North.
+Tyson is health-tested: prelim OFA good, eyes, PN, PCD, DM, Embark DNA clear.
+He was born from a frozen breeding as his sire Jake was competing in Asia after finishing his Grand Championship in the U.S. Like many singleton pups, Tyson was a precocious pup demonstrating superior intelligence early on.
 He completed two obedience classes including intermediate training by the time he was 5 months old.
 Now we are getting him ready for the show ring.
-With beautiful movement and his classic breed good looks, we expect he will make excellent progress toward his AKC championship.
-He will also do some dry land training this summer to run lead for our sled team.
-His dam Journey is out of our lovely champion girl Tessa who is now retired.
-Tessa is the daughter of one of our foundation males Ch Rmal Snowlion Mystik Zzombe WTD WLD WPD, a gentle wise soul who was an excellent working dog.
+With beautiful movement and his classic type, we expect he will make good progress toward his AKC championship.
 Pedigree | More Photos

-For all puppy inquiries & reservations, please fill out our contact form.
+where you will find information to many of the questions you might have.
+Thank you.
 We look forward to speaking with you and helping you find the right puppy for your family.

 Prior to leaving at 8 weeks, our puppies are examined by our veterinarian and receive their first vaccinations.
 New owners receive guidelines for feeding, grooming & training their Malamute pups along with a health record, vaccination schedule and parents' health clearances.
 We are here to offer advice, so don’t hesitate to contact us.